Xyfir/Documentation/xyfir-books/privacy.md

 ### If users disable cookies in their browser:

-- If you turn cookies off, Libyq will not function properly.
+- If you turn cookies off, Xyfir Books will not function properly.

 ## Third-party disclosure